nikolayrk/discord-peter/README.md

 **Example for enabling persistence on an NFS share:**

-This example assumes you have an NFS server, a `StorageClass` named `your-nfs-class`, and a dedicated directory `/path/on/nfs/peter-redis` on your share.
+This example assumes you have an NFS server, a `StorageClass` named `your-storage-class`, and a dedicated directory `/path/on/nfs/peter-redis` on your share.

 ```bash
 helm install discord-peter discord-peter/discord-peter \